 Precision setup of the guitar that will make it a joy to play and maintain forever.
 This includes shaping the guitars nut and saddle to provide the lowest string action possible for your individual playing style.
 Speaking of…..a guitar’s action is a very subjective area.
 It describes (in simple terms) how “easy” the guitar is to play to make the sound you desire from your instrument.
-If a nice expensive guitar from the store is not easy as pie to play, then what is it worth to you?
-I’ll tell you.
-N-o-t-h-i-n-g.
-Save your time from going on a fool’s errand.
+If a nice expensive guitar from the store is not a joy to play, then what is it worth to you?
 We will make your perfect guitar for the hands you have.
 Yes, in seven work days I can teach you how to build a classical guitar or “crossover” guitar (a nylon string guitar not bound by the strict aesthetic orthodoxy of the classical guitar world).
 This is my specialty.

 The guitar building intensive does not include:

-The course does not include the final finishing your guitar (such as stain, shellac, French Polish).
+The course does not include the final finishing of your guitar (such as stain, shellac, French Polish).
 There just simply is not enough time to complete this step.
-It involves too many variables requiring too much waiting, etc. You will go home with a beautiful guitar with a nice oil rub finish that will be elegant.
+It involves too many variables requiring too much waiting between applications.
+You will go home with a beautiful guitar with a nice oil rub finish that will be elegant.
 You may choose to French Polish it, varnish, stain, etc. later at home, at your own pace and leisure.

 The course does not include a guitar case.
 Everyone will be building different sized instruments and each person has their own taste in case aesthetics.
 I will absolutely send you home with your guitar safely and securely packaged for the journey.

 This is not a business class.
-I’m happy to share my experiences and setups, my skills and my methods.
-But this class is NOT about how to run a “successful” business.
+I’m happy to share my experiences, my skills and the methods I’ve learned and are proven to work.
+But this class is NOT about how to run a lutherie business.